 What Can I Do with My Mathematics Major?

 The study of mathematics provides a universal and definite set of tools that are applicable in any area where quantitative reasoning or analysis is required.
 This discipline teaches one how to understand patterns and structures in the world, how to seek out and utilize original sources of information, and how to make conclusions based on solid facts on which one can then expound.
+The math department at Georgetown promotes research in both pure and applied mathematics as well as in statistics.

 The study of mathematics allows for the development of analytical and critical thinking skills that facilitates success in various professions.
+Throughout your experience in the program, you will obtain the following skills:

 - Defining and formulating problems